haugjo/dynamic-model-tree/README.md

-# dmt
+# Dynamic Model Tree
-This repository contains code accompanying the Dynamic Model Tree for Interpretable Data Stream Learning
+This repository will soon contain code accompanying the paper on "Dynamic Model Trees for Interpretable Data Stream Learning".